trizen/sidef/TUTORIAL.md

 # Inlining Perl code in Sidef

-`Perl.eval()` can evaluate arbitrary Perl code and convert the result into a Sidef data structure which can be used later in the program.
+`Perl.eval()` can evaluate arbitrary Perl code and convert the result into a Sidef data structure which can be used later in the program:

 ```ruby
 var perl_code = <<'CODE'